 Last weekend we filled up the sandbox and we’ve already spent so much time swinging in the backyard that Gus has master pumping (yay!).

-As a girl my mom always had a Mary garden but since space doesn’t really allow for an entire garden, the kids and I set to work creating mini Child Sized Mary Gardens, and I think they turned out pretty great.
-Here’s what we did.
+As a girl, my mom always had a Mary garden but since space doesn’t really allow for an entire garden, the kids and I set to work creating mini Child Sized Mary Gardens, and I think they turned out pretty great.

 I also bought a big bag of potting soil and a terracotta pot.
 We took the spoils out in the backyard and got planting.

 The kids scooped the dirt and planted a few flowers in their pots.

 You can find the materials for this project, and MANY other Catholic projects in the Catholic Family Digital Resource Library.
-To get instant access, and join a thriving community of over 10,000 Catholic Parents, just enter your in your email address.
+To get instant access, and join a thriving community of over 10,000 Catholic Parents, just enter your email address.

 Then we added some Popsicle sticks to the back so that we could stick them into the soil of our gardens.

-They might not be as big as the one I knew as a kid, but when you live on a small city lot, I guess this is how it has to be.
+They might not be as big as the one I knew as a kid, but when you live in a small city lot, I guess this is how it has to be.

-If you are looking for creative Marian ideas, make sure to check out the my free eBook, A Month of Small Things for Mary.
+If you are looking for creative Marian ideas, make sure to check out my free eBook, A Month of Small Things for Mary.

 I hope you are enjoying the beautiful weather that we have been!